Bio – Writing-specific

 Bio – General

 Laura Zera is a writer, speaker, facilitator and consultant.
 She previously worked in project management for Fortune 500 companies Fujitsu and Alcatel-Lucent, as well as for the internationally renowned Grameen Foundation, where she piloted a telecommunications/ microenterprise project in Cameroon.
-Laura has been invited to speak by a number of organizations, including The Art Institute of Seattle and Simon Fraser University, and her writing has appeared in The Washington Post, Quartz, Bustle and xoJane, among others.
+Laura has been invited to speak by a number of organizations, including The Art Institute of Seattle and Simon Fraser University, and her writing has appeared in The Washington Post, Quartz, Catapult, Bustle and xoJane, among others.
 She is a regular contributor to The Seattle Times.